Have you ever found landscaping supplies for free? Well, we did, and so can you.

-Today, let’s have a look at finding cheap or free landscaping supplies to get you started.
+Today, let’s look at finding cheap or free landscaping supplies to get you started.

-Since the beginning of Covid-19 where many Canadians are stuck at home during a lockdown or working from home, gardening has boomed.
+Since the beginning of Covid-19, gardening has boomed when many Canadians are stuck at home during a lockdown or working from home.

-Whether it be creating a rock garden to learning about how to grow a garden Canadians with a green thumb are keeping busy.
+Whether it be creating a rock garden or learning how to grow a garden, Canadians with a green thumb keep busy.

 Growing Without Landscaping Supplies